5 Mistakes to Avoid at a Craft Show

 >> The quicker the line moves, the more sales can be made per hour.

-Even if you never have a lineup of people wanting to pay, your customers don’t want to stand around waiting for you to find your credit card machine, searching for change, or rummaging through boxes to find your tissue paper.
+Even if you don’t have a lineup of people waiting to pay, your customers don’t want to stand around waiting for you to find your credit card machine, search for change, or rummage through boxes to find your tissue paper.

 The longer you take to complete a transaction and wrap the purchase, the less time you have for other customers.